shenblin/DeepBID/README.md

 - [PyTorch >= 1.3](https://pytorch.org/)
 - NVIDIA GPU + [CUDA](https://developer.nvidia.com/cuda-downloads)

-**TO DO** The full network architecture will be made available and easier to use upon publication.
+**TO DO** The full network architecture will be made available and easy to use upon publication.

 ## Dataset download